andrew henderson menu

 How FATCA Can Limit Offshore Banking for US Citizens

-Although most banks play ball with the US government to maintain their access to the US financial system, others decided that implementing FATCA wasn’t worth the time and the risk.
+Although most banks play ball with the US government, others decided that implementing FATCA wasn’t worth the time and risk.

-So, many banks in traditional hubs like Central Europe and the Caribbean sent their US customers packing.
+So, many banks in places like Central Europe and the Caribbean sent their US customers packing.

-Because FATCA increases overseas banks’ reporting requirements and liability, those banks simply decided to opt out to avoid butting heads with the IRS.
+Because FATCA increases overseas banks’ reporting requirements and liability, those banks simply decided to opt out.

-Additionally, most remote banking institutions have also decided that US citizens aren’t worth the trouble either, so US citizens are generally barred from those as well.
+Additionally, most remote banks have decided that US citizens aren’t worth the trouble.

-Therefore, US citizens and permanent residents are, in fact, somewhat limited in where they can bank, but those limitations are pretty minor.
+Therefore, US citizens and permanent residents are somewhat limited in where they can bank, but those limitations are minor.

-Despite some minor limitations, US citizens are still free to open offshore bank accounts in many places.
+Despite some limitations, US citizens are still free to open offshore bank accounts in many places.

 However, the global landscape of offshore banking is rapidly changing, so you should understand how these changes may affect you as a US citizen banking abroad.